inspiration33/GOToken/README.md

 * Reservation phase
     * 8.750.000 tokens.
-    * 20% discount
+    * 5%, 10% or 20% discount, depending on discount code applied.
-    * Private invitation only
+    * 10% and 20% only with private invitation.
-    * Require previous KYC Eidoo verification
+    * Require previous KYC Eidoo verification.

 * Public ICO
-    * 2.750.000 tokens plus all not sold during Reservation phase
+    * 2.750.000 tokens plus all not sold during Reservation phase.
-    * 1 Token = 0.75 usd
+    * 1 Token = 0.75 usd.

 ## Requirements